Closed Form Expressions for Certain Improper Integrals of Mathematical Physics: Introduction

-In the present investigation, we turn to other interesting improper integrals that appear in Mathematical Physics, such as the Ising integrals and the Box integrals.
-Our work is motivated by the need to express them in terms of elegant closed-form expression or in terms of known functions of mathematical physics, especially the hypergeometric functions \cite{srivastava1985multiple,exton1976multiple}.
-In the recent past, several tools have also been developed to facilitate tasks of symbolic evaluation of these integrals.
-Our results here have been facilitated by the recent development of tools and advances in various theoretical treatments.
-Note for instance, the recently proposed solution to the problem of finding the series solution of the $N$-dimensional Mellin-Barnes (MB) representation \cite{Ananthanarayan:2020ncn,Ananthanarayan:2020xpd,Banik:2022quy}, using what has been termed as the Conic Hull Mellin Barnes (CHMB) method.
+We turn to the study and evaluation of other improper integrals that appear in Mathematical Physics, such as the Ising and Box integrals.
+We aim to express them in terms of elegant closed-form expression or in terms of known functions of mathematical physics, especially the hypergeometric functions \cite{srivastava1985multiple,exton1976multiple}.
+Several tools have recently been developed to facilitate tasks of symbolic evaluation of these integrals.
+The recent development of tools and advances in various theoretical treatments has facilitated our results.
+For instance, the recently proposed solution to the problem of finding the series solution of the $N$-dimensional Mellin-Barnes (MB) representation \cite{Ananthanarayan:2020ncn,Ananthanarayan:2020xpd,Banik:2022quy}, using what has been termed as the Conic Hull Mellin Barnes (CHMB) method.
 This has also been automated as the \mt package \texttt{MBConichulls.wl} \cite{conichull,Banik:2022bmk}.
 The series representation hence obtained, in general, can be written as hypergeometric functions or their derivatives.
 Independently, the issue of finding the analytic continuations (ACs) of the multivariable hypergeometric function using the method of Olsson\cite{Olsson64,appellf2}, which has also been automated as a \mt package \ol \cite{Ananthanarayan:2021yar} have been addressed recently.
-In this work, we show how these tools together, which were primarily directed at solving Feynman integrals, are of sufficient generality to find their use in the evaluation of the integrals considered here.
+In this work, we show how these tools, which were primarily directed at solving Feynman integrals, are of sufficient generality to find their use in evaluating the integrals considered here.